 In April 2011 I bought a Thermomix at the suggestion of a dear friend, who had worked for a long time in the food industry and really knew her stuff!
 So if Denise told me to consider getting one, then I knew she would be right.

-Despite my initial nerves at my delivery (I had never seen a Thermomix before, so it was quite a daunting exercise), and after my first Basic Demo, followed by my Veroma Demo, I was off and running.
+Despite my initial nerves at my delivery (I had never seen a Thermomix before, so it was quite a daunting exercise), I was off and running.
 Within six months I had signed up to be a consultant, with the view that this role would help me learn more about this amazing machine, and I was right!

 “Our world is changing, and the way we cook, grow and relate to food is changing.
 The Whole and Natural Foods Chef Training Program is an intense, comprehensive, rich and exciting program based on the fundamentals of nourishment, and all that is wholesome and healthy eating, including how we grow and cook our food.
 It is designed for those who wish to pursue a career with a broad variety of options, based on the health supportive culinary arts.”

-As part of the program we were required to complete 160 hours internship, and incredibly I chanced upon the opportunity to work with the wonderful Tenina Holder (www.tenina.com) who graciously allowed me to assist her, slowly ticking off my hours until I finally completed them in October 2014.
+As part of the program we were required to complete 160 hours internship, and I chanced upon the opportunity to work with Tenina Holder (see here) who graciously allowed me to assist her, slowly ticking off my hours until I finally completed them in October 2014.